 Today DLNA (Digital Living Network Alliance) is the most popular and convenient way to transfer content (video, images, music) to smart TVs, mobile devices, network media centres, and media players.
 Connecting a USB drive with a media library to your Keenetic device will make it available for all devices on your home network via Ethernet or Wi-Fi connections.

 All Keenetic devices equipped with a USB port have the 'Media Server' component, except the KN-1210 model (available in selected markets and designed for 4G/3G USB modems connection only).

 NOTE: Important!
 You need to connect a disk partition with an automatically mounted SWAP partition as a swap file area for the stable Media Server operation.

-To work with the built-in Media Server, you must first install the system component 'Media Server' on your Keenetic.
-You can do it on the 'General system settings' page in the 'Component options' section by clicking on 'Component options'.
+To enable the built-in media server, you must first install the 'Media Server' system component on your router.
+You can do it on the 'General system settings' page in the 'Component options' section by clicking on the 'Component options.'

-Then go to the 'Applications' page and click 'Media Server'.
+Then go to the 'Applications' page and click 'Media Server.'

 The 'Media Server' window will appear.

 In the 'TCP port' field, leave the default value (8200).
 The built-in media server uses this port for SOAP (Simple Object Access Protocol) operation.
 The server uses this port for HTTP traffic to transmit media content descriptions.

 The 'Media server name' field shows the preset server name.
 By default, this is the model of your Keenetic router.

 In the 'Enabled in' option, you can specify the segments for which DLNA will be enabled (by default, the media library is enabled for the Home segment).